denisanzora/Deathmatch/README.md

 * Kaitlyn Hornbuckle

 ## Before you push
-Push using Git by using the following commands.
+Push using Git by using the following commands:
 > git add Build
 >
 > git commit -a